 Read our Guide to Face Masks at Disney World for a more detailed look and the latest updates.

-One of the only places in Disney World that guests don’t have to wear face coverings are in the designated “Relexation Areas” located throughout the parks.
-These are roped-off areas that will allow guests to safety take off their masks.
+One of the only places in Disney World that guests don’t have to wear face coverings are in the designated “Relaxation Stations” located throughout the parks.
+These are roped-off areas were guests can go mask-free.

 All guests and Cast Members must undergo temperature screening upon arrival at the entrance of the theme parks and Disney Springs.